-5.1 Option 1 - The recommended option.
-To approve a public consultation for the extension of the PSPO relating to dog control throughout the district for a further 3 years is undertaken.
-By maintaining the current powers related to dog control ensures there are deterrents in place and penalties for those who fail to behave responsibly.
-It aids in balancing the needs of dog owners and other members of the community in dealing with dog related anti-social behaviour as prescribed under the Anti-Social Behaviour, Crime and Policing Act 2014.
+5.1 There are 2 options available: Option 1 - Approve the extension of the PSPO relating to dog control throughout the district for a further 3 years.
+Maintaining the current powers ensures there are deterrents in place and penalties for those who fail to behave responsibly.
+It aids balancing the needs of dog owners and other members of the community in dealing with dog related anti-social behaviour as prescribed under the Anti-Social Behaviour, Crime and Policing Act 2014.

-Option 2 - do not approve that a public consultation is undertaken for the extension and allow the PSPO to expire on 31^{st} March 2022.
-This would leave dog fouling and other matters covered by the PSPO uncontrolled.
+Option 2 - Do not approve to extend the PSPO and allow it to expire on 31st March 2022.
+This would leave all dog related anti-social matters covered by the PSPO uncontrolled throughout the district.